Ill health early retirement and settlement agreements

 You may find that you are eligible for an ill health retirement settlement agreement if your medical condition means that you can't continue your work.
 We’ll help explain the rules of ill health early retirement in the UK so you can better understand your own situation and options.

 What is ill health retirement?

-It may be that ill health retirement is not the best way to exit the business if you are unwell and you may be able to get a better outcome by negotiating an exit with your employer.
+It may be that early retirement on medical grounds is not the best way to exit the business if you are unwell.
+You may be able to get a better outcome by negotiating an exit with your employer.

 Who is eligible for ill health retirement?